 Here’s another example:

-Because time is running out, and your prospect will think twice about missing the opportunity you’re presenting.
+It’s effective because it highlights that time is running out, and it will make your prospect think twice about missing the opportunity you’re presenting.

 The “double whammy” follow-up subject line

-If a prospect doesn’t open your email the first time, you may have to be a bit radical the second time around.
+If a prospect doesn’t open your email the first time, you may have to take a more radical approach the second time around.
 One way you can do that is by using the “double whammy” subject line.
 This is simply a subject line that appeals to two or more elements of human nature.
-Here’s an example:

 The above example contains humor and triggers curiosity.
-Such subject lines, done well, have a “magnetic force” that compels the recipient to open the email — just to satisfy their curiosity.
+Such subject lines, when done well, have a “magnetic force” that compels the recipient to open the email—just to satisfy their curiosity.

 But don’t stop at the subject line.
-Your email content must also continue on the same note.
-One way you can do that is by using personalized images in the email itself.
-Doing this will ensure your prospect remains engaged with your email, increasing the chances of them considering your offer.
+Your email content must also continue to captivate them in the same manner.
+One way you can do this is by using personalized images in the email itself.
+Doing so will ensure your prospect remains engaged with your email, which increases the chances of them considering your offer.

 As I said in the beginning, cold emails aren’t just reserved for sales.
 You can use cold emails to achieve different professional goals.
 And yes, the subject line still matters.